 Socio-monetary issues Vs Disaster

 Because of its topographical location along the Pacific Ring of Fire, Indonesia has suffered from hundreds of natural catastrophes including landslides, wildfires, earthquakes, tsunamis, volcanic eruptions, floods, extreme storms, tropical cyclones, tornados, dust storms.
 The root causes of most of the natural disasters can be attributed to the imbalance created in our environment.
-World Conference on Disaster Management is a network providing the “elements” for managing Disaster, Natural Calamities.
+Disaster Management 2021 is a network providing the “elements” for managing Disaster, Natural Calamities.

 The main components of this approach include: